rainforestapp/rainforest-cli/README.md

   1. delete the release you want to rollback
   1. set the latest tag on the release you wish to use
 1. Revert the PR that caused the rollback in the first place
+1. Check in Rainforest Admin who did (or could have) used the release and notify them via support if there were any critical issues